-DSEF Fellows are given a two-year opportunity to work with the Foundation and industry executives to gain deeper insights into this channel of distribution, both as a go-to-market business strategy and pathway to micro-entrepreneurship.
+DSEF Fellows are given a three-year opportunity to work with the Foundation and industry executives to gain deeper insights into this channel of distribution, both as a go-to-market business strategy and pathway to micro-entrepreneurship.
 More specifically, Fellows are currently made up of university and community college professors with specialties that typically fall within the areas of business, management, marketing, entrepreneurship, ethics, consumer studies and other related fields.

 If you’re currently a university or community college professor interested in becoming a Fellow, we’d love to answer any questions you may have.
 First, don’t think that there are arduous requirements to serve as a DSEF Fellow.
 You may still have questions about direct selling, and that’s perfectly fine.
 Fellows need only be interested in learning about direct selling as a channel of distribution and a business platform for entrepreneurs.
 As you become more familiar with direct selling, we hope you utilize the tools and resources we provide to help you easily incorporate direct selling into your classroom, including it in your discussions with students and colleagues.